-This 1950 Disney Cartoon About Bad Driving And Pedestrian Safety Still Holds Up Today
+This 1950 Disney Cartoon About Dangerous Driving Still Holds Up Today

 We all know the cliche: Los Angeles streets are full of dangerous drivers and pedestrians cheat death with every step.
-Walt Disney captured that mindset nearly 70 years ago with the Goofy short Motor Mania, released in 1950.
-With a few updates to the animation, it could easily be released again today and make perfect sense to Angelenos.
+Walt Disney captured that mindset more than 70 years ago with the Goofy short Motor Mania, released in 1950.
+It could easily be released again today and make perfect sense to Angelenos.

-Road rage, hit-and-runs, freeway merging, red lights, street racing, bad parking jobs, distracted drivers, an overwhelming sense of entitlement and death-dodging pedestrians -- this short has it all (plus, can you spot the eerie foreshadowing of the scooter craze?).
+Road rage, hit-and-runs, risky freeway merging, red lights, street racing, bad parking jobs, distracted drivers, an overwhelming sense of entitlement and pedestrian injuries — this short has it all (plus, can you spot the eerie foreshadowing of the scooter craze?).
 See for yourself below.

 That freeway merging bit is still on point for anyone who's had to get on the 110 north of the 5 Freeway (see also the Disney short Freewayphobia from 1965).